ONAP for Network Orchestration and Automation Training Course

 ONOS in Production: Deployment and Optimization

-21 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at intermediate-level IT architects and network managers who wish to deploy and optimize ONOS in production environments, ensuring scalability, performance, and reliability.
+21 HoursThis instructor-led live training, available Taiwan (online or onsite), is designed for intermediate-level IT architects and network managers who wish to deploy and optimize ONOS in production environments, ensuring scalability, performance, and reliability.

-- Understand the architecture and core features of ONOS for production use.
+- Grasp the architecture and core features of ONOS relevant to production use.

-- Deploy ONOS in a production environment using best practices.
+- Deploy ONOS in a production environment following established best practices.

-- Configure clustering, redundancy, and fault tolerance in ONOS.
+- Configure clustering, redundancy, and fault tolerance mechanisms within ONOS.

-- Monitor, troubleshoot, and optimize ONOS deployments for scalability and performance.
+- Monitor, troubleshoot, and optimize ONOS deployments to enhance scalability and performance.

 - Integrate ONOS with existing network infrastructure and tools.